Edgar-Saavedra/practical-deep-learning/ch4/README.md

   11. We can start over gain and train teh selected modle type using all of the dataset for training.

 ## Searching for problems in data
+- use python script to summarize the dat
 - When summarizing values statistically we look at the **mean** (largest value) and **standard deviation** (smallest value)
 - Sort the values from smallest to largest
 - **standard error (ofthe mean)** The standard deviation divided by the square root of the number of the values of the dataset